Conformal Prediction for STL Runtime Verification: Introduction

 These verification techniques, however, are: 1) applied to a system model that may not capture the system sufficiently well, and 2) performed offline and not during the runtime of the system.
 We may hence certify a system to be safe a priori (e.g., with a probability of $0.99$), but during the system's runtime we may observe an unsafe system realization (e.g., belonging to the fraction of $0.01$ unsafe realizations).
 Runtime verification aims to detect unsafe system realizations by using online monitors to observe the current realization (referred to as prefix) to determine if all extensions of this partial realization (referred to as suffix) either satisfy or violate the specification, see \cite{bauer2011runtime,leucker2009brief,cassar2017survey} for deterministic and \cite{wilcox2010runtime,sistla2011runtime,jaeger2020statistical} for non-deterministic systems.
 The verification answer can be inconclusive when not all suffixes are satisfying or violating.
 Predictive runtime verification instead predicts suffixes from the prefix to obtain a verification result more reliably and quickly \cite{babaee2018mathcal,yoon2019predictive,qin2020clairvoyant}.

 We are interested in the predictive runtime verification of a stochastic system, modeled by an unknown distribution $\mathcal{D}$, against a system specification $\phi$ expressed in STL.
 Particularly, we want to calculate the probability that the current system execution violates the specification based on the current observed trajectory, see Figure \ref{fig:1}.
 To the best of our knowledge, existing predictive runtime verification algorithms do not provide formal correctness guarantees unless restrictive assumptions are placed on the prediction algorithm or the underlying distribution $\mathcal{D}$.
-We allow the use complex prediction algorithms such as RNNs and LSTMs, while making no assumptions on $\mathcal{D}$.
-Our contributions are as follows: \begin{itemize} \item We present two predictive runtime verification algorithms that are illustrated in Figure \ref{fig:1} and that use: i) trajectory predictors to predict future system states, and ii) conformal prediction to quantify prediction uncertainty. \item We show that our algorithms enjoys valid verification guarantees, i.e., the verification answer is correct with a user-defined confidence, with minimal assumptions on the predictor and the underlying distribution $\mathcal{D}$. \item We provide realistic empirical validation of our approach of an F-16 aircraft and a self-driving car, and compare the two proposed runtime verification algorithms. \end{itemize}
+We allow the use of complex prediction algorithms such as recurrent neural networks (RNNs) and long short-term memory (LSTM) networks, while making no assumptions on $\mathcal{D}$.
+Our contributions are as follows: \begin{itemize} \item We present two predictive runtime verification algorithms that are illustrated in Figure \ref{fig:1} and that use: i) trajectory predictors to predict future system states, and ii) conformal prediction to quantify prediction uncertainty. \item We show that our algorithms enjoy valid verification guarantees, i.e., the verification answer is correct with a user-defined confidence, with minimal assumptions on the predictor and the underlying distribution $\mathcal{D}$. \item We provide realistic empirical validation of our approach of an F-16 aircraft and a self-driving car, and compare the two proposed runtime verification algorithms. \end{itemize}